Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 4 days in Malta: Itinerary for first-timers

-If you’re looking for a wonderful and diverse Mediterranean getaway, look no further than Malta.
 With its sunny weather, stunning architecture, rich history, and delicious food, Malta has something for everyone.
-I hope my travel guide will help inspire your own trip to this beautiful country.
+I hope this travel guide will help inspire your own trip to this beautiful country.

 Have you already been to Malta?
 What were some of your favorite things to do there?